Land Speculation at Camster Burn in Caithness

 THE FORGOTTEN OWNERS

-It would cost around £4000 and a month’s work to track the fate of all these plotsales but we can say something some things for certain.
+It would cost around £4000 and a month’s work to track the fate of all these plotsales but we can say some things for certain.

 Many of the thousand or so landowners of Camster Burn who bought their plots in the early 1970s will probably now be dead.
 Whether, having realised the whole scheme was a scam, they ever thought to include details of their ownership in their will is unclear.
 Some will have and their successors will now be the owners.
 Others will not have.
 This leaves a lot of abandoned and potentially ownerless land (which by default falls to the Crown).